udacity/FCND-FixedWing/README.md

 Next you'll need to get the latest version of [Udacidrone](https://udacity.github.io/udacidrone/docs/getting-started.html).
 If you've previously installed Udacidrone, ensure that you are working with version 0.3.2 or later.

+You can update Udacidrone by running the following from the command line:

+`pip install -U git+https://github.com/udacity/udacidrone.git`

 ### Unity Simulation ###

 Finally, download the version of the simulator that's appropriate for your operating system [from this repository](https://github.com/udacity/FCND-FixedWing/releases). (v0.1.2 or higher for longitudinal scenarios)